jabrena/cursor-rules-examples/README.md

 Create the UML diagram based on @example/implementation/src/main/java using the cursor rule @2200-uml-class-diagram.mdc
 ```

-Generate the png files on fly with the following utility:
+Generate the png files on-fly with the following utility:

 ```bash
 jbang --fresh puml-to-png@jabrena